-This article was brought to you by Clippings.me, the world’s largest journalism portfolio platform.
+This article is sponsored by Clippings.me, the world’s largest journalism portfolio platform.
 Start building your free portfolio today at www.clippings.me.

 Although a creative and perfectly written CV can help you stand out from the crowd, employers look for more than just experience listed on a piece of paper when screening candidates.
 They want to see physical evidence of your work, and feedback from others that you are good at what you do.
 Cue the online portfolio – here you can demonstrate all of that and much more.

 With these top tips, you’re bound to grab their attention and secure that all-important interview:

 It’s important to have a goal in sight as to why you’re building your online portfolio.
 Is it because you’re looking for a new job?
 Going into freelancing?
 Moving into a new field?
 Whatever the reason, think about how you want to portray your personal brand and your related experience.
 According to personal branding expert Joyce Akiko, “Crafting an online brand is the first step in landing a new job when you don't have a degree or previous work experience in that area.
 Making sure it aligns with your end goals is key - do your research up front."